Vitamin E: Dietary recommendations

 The U.S. National Academy of Medicine updated estimated average requirements (EARs) and recommended dietary allowances (RDAs) for vitamin E in 2000.
 RDAs are higher than EARs so as to identify amounts that will cover people with higher than average requirements.
 Adequate intakes (AIs) are identified when there is not sufficient information to set EARs and RDAs.
 The EAR for vitamin E for women and men ages 14 and up is 12 mg/day.
 The RDA is 15 mg/day.
 As for safety, tolerable upper intake levels ("upper limits" or ULs) are set for vitamins and minerals when evidence is sufficient.
 Hemorrhagic effects in rats were selected as the critical endpoint to calculate the upper limit via starting with the lowest-observed-adverse-effect-level.
 The result was a human upper limit set at 1000 mg/day.
 Collectively the EARs, RDAs, AIs and ULs are referred to as Dietary Reference Intakes.

 The European Food Safety Authority (EFSA) refers to the collective set of information as dietary reference values, with population reference intakes (PRIs) instead of RDAs, and average requirements instead of EARs.
 AIs and ULs are defined the same as in the United States.
 For women and men ages 10 and older, the PRIs are set at 11 and 13 mg/day, respectively.
 PRI for pregnancy is 11 mg/day, for lactation 11 mg/day.
 For children ages 1–9 years the PRIs increase with age from 6 to 9 mg/day.
 The EFSA used an effect on blood clotting as a safety-critical effect.
-It identified that no adverse effects were observed in a human trial as 540 mg/day, used an uncertainty factor of 2 to get to a suggest an upper limit of half of that, then rounded to 300 mg/day.
+It identified that no adverse effects were observed in a human trial as 540 mg/day, used an uncertainty factor of 2 to derive an upper limit of half of that, then rounded to 300 mg/day.

-The Japan National Institute of Health and Nutrition set adult AIs at 6.5 mg/day (females) and 7.0 mg/day (males), and 650–700 mg/day (females), and 750–900 mg/day (males) for upper limits, amounts depending on age.
-India recommends an intake of 8–10 mg/day and does not set an upper limit.
+The People's Republic of China publishes dietary guidelines without specifics for individual vitamins or minerals.
+The United Kingdom recommends 4 mg/day for adult men and 3 mg/day for adult women.
+The Japan National Institute of Health and Nutrition set adult AIs at 6.5 mg/day (females) and 7.0 mg/day (males), and 650–700 mg/day (females), and 750–900 mg/day (males) for upper limits (amounts depending on age).
+India recommends an adult intake of 7.5–10 mg/day and does not set an upper limit.
 The World Health Organization recommends that adults consume 10 mg/day.
-The United Kingdom is an outlier, in that it recommends 4 mg/day for adult men and 3 mg/day for adult women.

-Consumption is below these government recommendations.
-Government survey results in the United States reported average consumption for adult females at 8.4 mg/d and adult males 10.4 mg/d.
-Both are below the RDA of 15 mg/day.
-A worldwide summary of more than one hundred studies reported a median dietary intake of 6.2 mg/d for alpha-tocopherol.
+Consumption tends to be below these recommendations.
+A worldwide summary reported a median dietary intake of 6.2 mg/d for alpha-tocopherol.